Fund targets emissions from ports, airports and electricity infrastructure

 The CEFC estimates that just a five per cent improvement across the assets in the portfolio would abate almost 69,000 tonnes of CO2-e annually.
 This is equivalent to removing 14,775 cars from the road each year, or providing electricity to 7,450 homes a year.

-Infrastructure-related emissions accounting for more than half Australia’s total greenhouse gas emissions.
+Infrastructure-related emissions account for more than half of Australia’s total greenhouse gas emissions.
 Assets within the sector are often large, expensive and built for the long term.
 For those reasons they are ideally placed to benefit from clean energy investment.